 The role of a telephone associate involves working via phones to make the first contact with the customer.
-It does not require too much of experience because a phone associate will gain the same by seeing measuring metrics, marketing scripts and information from brand research and development.
+It does not require too much experience because a phone associate will gain the same by seeing measuring metrics, marketing scripts, and information from brand research and development.

-The education of a telephone associate includes a degree or in the process of attaining a degree in marketing, psychology, communications or business.
+The education of a telephone associate includes a degree or is in the process of attaining a degree in marketing, psychology, communications, or business.
 Although they do not require much work experience in case a potential candidate has it, then he gets preferential treatment over others.

 The roles and responsibilities of telemarketing are as follows-